The Truth on What Collagen Really Does for Your Skin, Hair, and Bone Health

 Sources of collagen

 You can get collagen in many forms, according to the Cleveland Clinic: Collagen pills contain up to one gram of collagen per pill and can combine various types of collagen along with vitamin C, which helps your body produce more collagen.
 There is also collagen powder and liquid, which are great for individuals who don’t want to take pills or have trouble swallowing them.
 Limited research exists on these, however.
 If you’re a vegetarian or vegan, there are vegetarian- and vegan-friendly collagen supplements now available that can contain a mix of amino acids, wheat extracts, and vitamins instead of animal byproducts.
 You can also get dietary sources of collagen from fish, beef, pork, and chicken.
+Next, read about Vital Proteins collagen creamer and see if it’s the answer to better skin health.

 - Nicole Osinga, RD in Toronto.